udsm-dhis2-lab/unified-interoperability-adapter/README.md

   - ```docker compose pull```
   - ```docker compose up -d```

+## Prerequisites
+ - Mapping of ICD 10/11 diseases into disease diagnosis as per country's HMIS aggregate reporting tools
+    - The mapping should be carried out by medical practitioner with knowledge about ICD 10/11 classifications

 ## Features
 - Directly map the DHIS2 data elements & categorycombos to data extraction queries